 Computer access: Students wishing to use a computer during class will need to provide their own device.
-Clinical rotation sites generally have computers available for students to use during their rotation.
+Clinical rotation sites often have computers available for students to use during their rotation.
 Computer availability should be verified with sites at the beginning of each rotation.

 Class policy: The GC Program limits the use of electronics during all classes.
 Students may use laptops or tablets to take notes, but no electronic devices are permitted while taking an examination or quiz, unless expressly allowed by the instructor.
 Cell phones should be turned to vibrate when in classes, conferences, or clinical/fieldwork rotations.
 Please refrain from texting or doing personal emails when in class and clinic.
-Students found to be using class time as personal computer time may be asked to refrain from using their device for the remainder of the class.
+Students found to be using class time as personal computer time may be asked to refrain from using their device for the remainder of the class or asked to leave the classroom space.